remirobert/Crackers/README.md

   <h1 align="center">Crackers</h1>
 </p>

-Stop to get worked up, use crackers for all networking call !
+Stop to get worked up, use Crackers !

 Crackers is an **HTTP networking** library written in Swift, for **OSX** and **iOS**.